matake01/lumen-app-backend/readme.md

-# Full-Stack App Boilerplate (Continuous Integration & AWS)
+# Full-Stack App Boilerplate (Docker/CI/AWS)

 The most perfect boilerplate project for prototyping and/or start-ups.
 A highly scalable and easy-to-use  full-stack app using React/Redux on the Front-End and Laravel/Lumen (optimized for Microservices) in the Back-End.

-This boilerplate is developed with easy-to-delivery in mind, using CircleCI for automatization of the build, ship and run processing.
-The default distribution platform is AWS/Elastic Beanstalk - but feel free to change it to something that matches your needs better.
+This projected is produced with easy-delivery in mind, using CircleCI for automatization of the build, ship and run cycle.
+The default platform for distribution is AWS (Elastic Beanstalk) - but feel free to change it to something that matches your needs better.

 ## CI/CD Flow description